Mukim Seria

 Mukim Seria is a mukim in Belait District, Brunei.
 It has an area of 169 km2; the population was 21,214 in 2016.
 The mukim encompasses Seria, one of the only two towns in the district.
 It is home to the oil and gas industry of the country.

 Geography

 The mukim is located in the north-west of the Belait District, bordering the South China Sea to the north, Mukim Liang to the east, Mukim Labi to the south-east, Mukim Kuala Balai to the south and Mukim Kuala Belait to the west.

-The primary settlements within the mukim include Seria town, Kampong Sungai Bera, Kampong Lorong Tiga Selatan and Panaga.